-The [Name] Public School District hereby gives this statement of compliance and intends to comply with all state and federal laws prohibiting discrimination.
+The [Name] Public Schools hereby gives this statement of compliance and intends to comply with all state and federal laws prohibiting discrimination.
 This school district intends to take any necessary measures to assure compliance with such laws against any prohibited form of discrimination.

-The [Name] Public School District does not discriminate on the basis of sex, disability, race, color, religion, veteran status, national or ethnic origin, marital status, pregnancy, childbirth or related medical condition, or other protected status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+The [Name] Public Schools does not discriminate on the basis of sex, disability, race, color, religion, veteran status, national or ethnic origin, marital status, pregnancy, childbirth or related medical condition, or other protected status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+Reasonable accommodations will be provided to employees with disabilities and to those who are pregnant, have given birth, or have a related medical condition, as required by law.
 The following persons have been designated to handle inquiries regarding the non-discrimination policies:

-Students: [Name of Director], Director of Student Services [or other title], [Street Address], [City], NE [Zip Code] () -([Email Address]).

-Employees and Others: [Name of Director], Human Resources Director [or other title], [Street Address], [City], NE [Zip Code] () - ([Email Address]).
+Students: [Name of Director], Director of Student Services [or other title], [Street Address] [City], NE [Zip Code] () ([Email Address]).
+Employees and Others: [Name of Director], Human Resources Director [or other title] [Street Address], [City], NE [Zip Code] () ([Email Address]).

 Complaints or concerns involving discrimination or needs for accommodation or access should be addressed to the appropriate Coordinator.
-For further information about anti-discrimination laws and regulations, or to file a complaint of discrimination with the Office for Civil Rights in the U.S. Department of Education (OCR), please contact OCR at 601 East 12th Street, Room 353One Petticoat Lane, 1010 Walnut Street, 3rd Floor, Suite 320, Kansas City, MO 64106, (800816) 368-1019268 0550 (voice), Fax (816) 426-3686268 0599, (800) 537-7697877-8339 (telecommunications device for the deaf), or ocr.kansascity@ed.gov.
+For further information about anti-discrimination laws and regulations, or to file a complaint of discrimination with the Office for Civil Rights in the U.S. Department of Education (OCR), please contact the OCR at 601 East 12th Street, Room 353, Kansas City, MO 64106, (800) 368-1019 (voice), Fax (816) 426-3686, (800) 537-7697 (telecommunications device for the deaf), or ocr.kansascity@ed.gov.